 All mosquito species are monitored throughout the year, but the District is particularly interested in the abundance of certain species from the standpoint of disease transmission and nuisance.
 Two Culex species, namely Cx. pipiens and Cx. tarsalis, are considered the main vectors of West Nile virus in Sacramento and Yolo Counties.
 The abundance of these species is closely monitored and is used in the risk assessment for West Nile virus transmission.
-Cx. pipiens, the northern house mosquito, is a medium-sized, brown mosquito, which usually breeds in foul or polluted waters, such as artificial containers, fish ponds, improperly maintained swimming pools, catch basins, septic tanks, dairy drains, waste treatment ponds, etc. It tends to bite in the dusk or early evening hours of the day and feeds mostly on birds, but will also readily bite mammals, including humans.
-In 2013, abundance for this species followed the same pattern as observed in previous years, with a peak in June and another in mid-August.
+Culex pipiens, the northern house mosquito, is a medium-sized, brown mosquito, which usually breeds in foul or polluted waters, such as artificial containers, fish ponds, improperly maintained swimming pools, catch basins, septic tanks, dairy drains, waste treatment ponds, etc. It tends to bite in the dusk or early evening hours of the day and feeds mostly on birds, but will also readily bite mammals, including humans.
+In 2014, abundance for this species followed the same pattern as observed in previous years, with a peak in June and another in mid-August.
+This species was the most abundant in our traps in 2014 and counts were much higher than the 5-year average.

 Culex tarsalis, the western encephalitis mosquito, is also a mediumsized and brownish mosquito, but has a distinctive median white band on the proboscis and white bands on the legs.
 This species commonly colonizes a wide variety of aquatic sources, such as wetlands, duck clubs, rice fields, and irrigated crops.
 However, in recent years, it has been commonly found in significant numbers breeding in abandoned or not maintained swimming pools in suburban and urban environments.
 It is also a bird feeding mosquito that may feed readily on humans, and it is most active at dusk and early hours of the evening.
-Following a trend from 2013, this species was the most abundant by far in our traps in 2013.
-Cx. tarsalis numbers were also much higher than the 5-year average.
+Abundance numbers for Cx. tarsalis followed the pattern observed in the 5-year average and were slightly below average in 2014.

 Culex erythrothorax is a distinctive orange to light brown mosquito which inhabits tule pond areas.
 It does not fly long distances and usually stays near the location of its breeding source.
 Another Culex sp., Cx. stigmatosoma is a foul water breeding mosquito and has banded legs like the Cx. tarsalis mosquito.
 These mosquitoes can vector West Nile virus, but are not particularly widespread.
 We also find Cx. thriambus and Cx. apicalis in our District's area.
-Abundance numbers for these species followed the pattern observed in the 5-year average.
+Abundance numbers for these species did not follow the pattern observed in the 5-year average, and were below average for most of the season, but peaked in November with much higher than average counts.

 Anopheles freeborni, the western malaria mosquito, is a large mosquito, it is most active at dusk, and will readily enter houses.
 It can be a significant nuisance during its peak population periods.
 Females feed on most mammals and are most active in the dusk and early evening hours.
-This species may be abundant in rice fields, and occurs in clear, seepage water in sunlit algaeladen pools.
+This species may be abundant in rice fields, and occurs in clear, seepage water in sunlit algae-laden pools.
 It usually has a bi-modal population trend with the first peak in early February and a second, much greater peak in August and September, when it can be considered a major pest due to its biting activity.
-In 2013, An. freeborni populations were very abundant and numbers were much higher than the 5 year average for this species.
+In 2014, An. freeborni populations were very abundant in the beginning of the season but numbers were lower than the 5 year average for this species at the main peak in August into September.
 Other Anopheles species found in our area are An. franciscanus and An. punctipennis.